How to publish your very first editorial post

 As a school administrator, you are undoubtedly committed to providing your students with the best opportunities for growth and exposure.
 The Rookies offers an exceptional platform not only for students to showcase their talents but also for schools to highlight their achievements and offerings.
 Editorial posts are a powerful way to achieve this.
 In this article, we'll explore the incredible opportunities presented by our editorial articles and guide you through the process of crafting your very first editorial piece.

-Editorial articles are your school's voice in the creative community.
-They serve as a window into your institution's values, strengths, and accomplishments.
+Editorial published via The Rookies, serve as a window into your institution's values, strengths, and accomplishments.
 Through editorial content, you can connect with a global audience, showcasing the remarkable work of your students and the unique features that make your school stand out.

 Four Types of Editorial Articles: